aleksushakov87/A-Movie-Recommender-System-with-an-LLM/README.md

 ## How to Run
-## Install Dependencies: Ensure you have Python 3.10 and the required libraries.
+Ensure you have Python 3.10 and the required libraries.
 Install dependencies using:

 ```bash
 pip install -r requirements.txt